A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsection{Landmark Sensitivity Representation}

 The next representation we consider is landmark sensitivity, specifically measuring how responsive a node is to changes in an available visual landmark.
-Recall that the shortcut wall is colored purple unlike other white walls in the environment, and it acts as a salient cue when closed off.
+Recall that the shortcut wall is colored pink unlike other white walls in the environment, and it acts as a salient cue when closed off.
+This leads to an interesting feature of our task environment where cue availability and shortcut opening are coupled together.
 We hypothesized that having nodes with a robust representation of this landmark should correlate to an agent's ability to recognize and utilize the open or closed state of the shortcut, and hence correlate with increased performance.
-This concept is inspired from humans, where the use of distal and proximal cues is important in navigation skills \cite{chen:2009, siegel:1975}.
+This concept is inspired by studies in humans, where the use of distal and proximal cues is important in navigation skills \cite{chen:2009, siegel:1975}.
+As we will discuss in this section, landmark encodings are improved by use as part of navigation strategies, and that this frequent exposure alone does lead to development of a robust landmark representation.

-To quantify a node's sensitivity to the purple wall landmark, we compare its spatial activity heatmap from 50 closed shortcut episodes with the heatmap generated from 50 open episodes.
+To quantify a node's sensitivity to the pink wall landmark, we compare its spatial activity heatmap from 50 closed shortcut episodes with the heatmap generated from 50 open episodes.
 A large difference between these two indicates high landmark sensitivity.
-This measure could alternatively be assessed by comparing average node activations between open and closed episodes, but spatial heatmaps offer a clear visual distinction in node responses under open and closed shortcut states, as seen in examples presented in Fig \ref{fig:landmark_sensitivity_examples}.
-We define a landmark score above $21$ as indicative of clearly distinct heatmaps, such as the two right-most nodes shown in the examples.
+This measure could alternatively be assessed by comparing average node activations between open and closed episodes, but we use spatial heatmaps which offer a clear visual distinction in node responses under open and closed shortcut states, as seen in examples presented in Fig \ref{fig:landmark_sensitivity_examples}.
+We note that with a landmark score above around $20$, heatmaps are clearly distinct, such as the two right-most nodes shown in the examples.